 - Serve with tortilla chips for chips and salsa.

-- It's a great salsa with fish tacos!
+- Salsa verde is great with fish tacos!

 FAQ